 Bitcoin futures.

-Bitcoin trading is gaining more and more popularity, the crypto currency is not only the most liquid, but also has huge volatility.
+Bitcoin trading is gaining more and more popularity, the crypto currency is not only maximally liquid, but also has enormous volatility.

-You can make money on fluctuations in the Bitcoin exchange rate without even using leverage, but how much earnings increase with its use can not be said.
+You can make money on Bitcoin price fluctuations even without using leverage, and how much earnings increase with its use is not worth mentioning.

 Until recently, there were two options for trading Bitcoin:

-• Exchange on specialized exchanges – is a classic purchase (sale) of crypto currency for a dollar or another equally liquid currency.
+• Exchange on specialized exchanges – is a classic purchase (sale) of cryptocurrency for dollars or another equally liquid currency.

-It has a number of disadvantages that prevent speculative trading with maximum comfort. • Forex trading – using CFD contracts, leverage, and all the capabilities of the trader's trading platform—orders, advisors, indicators, etc.—can be used.
+It has a number of disadvantages that prevent speculative trading from being carried out with maximum comfort. • Forex trading – using CFD contracts, leverage, and all the capabilities of the trader's trading platform—orders, advisors, indicators, etc.—can be used.

 And recently the American CME Group announced the launch futures Bitcoin.
 It's worth remembering that CME Group unites such trading platforms as the Chicago Mercantile Exchange, the Chicago Board of Trade, and the New York Mercantile Exchange.